 What are the best ways to prevent SQL injection UNION attacks?

-Although there is no silver bullet to prevent a SQL injection UNION attack, there are certain recommended practices to prevent such a form of attack.
+Although there is no silver bullet to prevent a SQL injection UNION attack, there are certain recommended practices to prevent such an attack.
 These include:

 - Properly sanitize user input fields and forms